sophia-alexanian/nailpolish_computervision/README.md

 ## Credits/Contact

-This humorous project is dedicated to [Robert Zupancic](https://www.linkedin.com/in/robert-zupancic/), fellow UofT engineering student (and my ECE241 lab partner), who gave me the inspiration for this project.
+This humorous project is dedicated to my ECE241 lab partner, who gave me the inspiration for this project.

 However, this project was researched, designed, and implemented by Sophia Alexanian (me!).
 I wanted to practice using voice recognition and computer vision libraries in Python.
 I can be reached here:
 LinkedIn: https://www.linkedin.com/in/sophia-alexanian/
 Email: sophia.alexanian@mail.utoronto.ca

 P.S.
-Robert and I created a piano and drum kit simulator for FPGA using Verilog for our final ECE241 project.
+My lab partner and I created a piano and drum kit simulator for FPGA using Verilog for our final ECE241 project.
 If you're interested in seeing my work in a hardware description language (as opposed to a high-level programming language), feel free to check out our (censored for academic integrity purposes) work [here](https://github.com/RoZ4/Pianissimo-for-the-FPGA).

 [Back to Top](#nail-style-visualizer)